Someone added an Identification to my observation. What do I do now?

 Agree with the identification

-If you think the other person's identification is correct, you can agree with it.
-But this should only be done if you can independently verify it.
+If you think the other person's identification is correct, you can agree with it, but you should only agree if you tried to identify the observation and came to the same conclusion.

 Was this article helpful?